 The Original Mickey Mouse Club Show

-Dickie Dodd (Oct 27, 1945)
+Dickie Dodd (1945-2013)

 The Musician

-Dick was a first season replacement Mouseketeer, hired for his musical talents.
+Dick was a first season replacement Mouseketeer, hired for his dancing and musical talents.
 He was one of the few true amateurs that first year, but stayed with the show for only six months.
-He later became a member of the surf band, the Bel Airs, then joined the Standells, a sixties garage band whose best-known hit was Dirty Water, as a lead singer and drummer.
+He later became a member of the surf band, the Bel Airs, then joined the Standells, a sixties garage band whose best-known hit was Dirty Water, as lead singer and drummer.

 Background

+Dick has said a Disney talent scout visited his dancing school and picked him out of the line-up for a chance to audition as a Mouseketeer.
+His grandmother took him on the two-hour public bus ride from Redondo Beach to Burbank for a cattle-call audition with some 300 other kids.
+Dick was called back for several of these auditions, at which Walt Disney was present.
 Just when Dick became a Mouseketeer isn't clear, but it seems to have been after the July 17th, 1955 debut at Disneyland, for he wasn't in the line-up that day.
 It's likely that Dick, along with Ronnie Steiner, was hired as a replacement for Paul Petersen or one of the Rooney brothers.
 The show's producers wanted the kids to have two-syllable names, so "Dick" became "Dickie".

 Performance